GNOME/libadwaita/HACKING.md

 * Use spaces, never tabs
 * Use 2 spaces for indentation

-GTK style function argument indentation
+GTK Style Function Argument Indentation
 ----------------------------------------
 Use GTK style function argument indentation.
 It's harder for renames but it's what GNOME upstream projects do.